-For example, I’m working on Griffin Scribbles, the temporary name for my ongoing book project.
+For example, I’m working on a book.
 After five years of refining, my current draft has no connection to the original concept from 2012.
 It might as well be a brand new book.
 But inspiration, a less than once in a blue moon event, recently flashed across my skies.
 I had the rare Picasso and Lewis moment.

 I was eating lunch, spouting off bizarre stuff (as usual) to make my sister laugh.
 The older we get, the harder it is to make her laugh — she knows me too well.
 I still don’t know where the idea came from, but I asked if she knew anything about “cloud herders”.